CCJK123/DB-Bot/README.md

             <li>Imports are always put at the top of the file, just after any module comments and docstrings, and before module globals and constants</li>
             <li>Imports should be grouped in the following order:</li>
                 <blockquote>
+                    1. Module level dunder imports<br>
-                    1. Standard library imports<br>
+                    2. Standard library and <a href='https://packaging.python.org/glossary/#term-Distribution-Package'>package</a> imports<br>
-                    2. Discord.py related imports<br>
+                    3. Discord.py related imports<br>
-                    3. Local application/library specific imports
+                    4. Local application/library specific imports
                 </blockquote>
             <li>Prefer <a href='https://realpython.com/absolute-vs-relative-python-imports/#absolute-imports'>absolute imports</a> over <a href='https://realpython.com/absolute-vs-relative-python-imports/#relative-imports'>relative imports</a></li>
             <li>Avoid wildcard imports (i.e. <code>from module import *</code>)</li>